facile-it/facile-it.github.io/content/blog/eng/nest-js-graceful-shutdown.md

 # TL;DR

-If you like long explanations, follow me in the white rabbit hole.
+If you like long explanations, follow me down the rabbit hole.

 The [GracefulServerRMQ](https://github.com/pasalino/nestjs-rabbitmq-transporter-graceful-shutdown/blob/main/src/graceful-server-rmq.ts) Custom Transporter uses all features of ServerRMQ of NestJS, in fact, it extends this class.